eldyer/shipyard_relations/README.md

 Relations between entities are very common in games.
 For example, a monster entity seeks a target entity.
 A container entity contains an item entity.

-One way to relate an entity to another is simply to store the `EntityId` of one inside a component of the other.
+One way to relate an entity to another is to store the `EntityId` of one inside a component of the other.

 This can lead to problems, if you don't check the entity's aliveness.
 For example a hierarchy that relies on components storing related entity ids might break when entities are deleted (and this case isn't properly handled).